kennycason/kennycason/posts/2018-12-19-golden-ratio-derivation.markdown

 \end{aligned}
 $$

-Applying the [Quadratic Formula](https://en.wikipedia.org/wiki/Quadratic_formula) for %%φ%% yields:
+Applying the Quadratic Formula to solve for %%φ%% yields:
 $$
 \begin{aligned}
 φ = \frac{1 + \sqrt{5}}{2} \\\\